rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

 description:
 content_markdown: >-
   ###### Technopedia endpoints enable to you to use the Technopedia ID endpoint to get product information for a specific product by specifying the Technopedia ID, and to use the Technopedia query language (TQL) with the TQL endpoint to query data from the Technopedia database.<br>

+  #### Make API requests with cURL or a third-party API client<br>
+  You can use cURL or a third-party API client to get data from the Technopedia database.
   The base URL for all API queries is: https://v6.technopedia.com/ <br>

-  #### Make API requests with cURL or a third-party API client<br>

-  Examples of API GET requests and MATCH statements are provided throughout this guide.
-  Typically, Mac and Linux users have cURL installed, and Windows users most likely have to install cURL.
+  Typically, Mac and Linux users have cURL preinstalled, and Windows users most likely have to install cURL.
   For example, <br>
   `curl -G -H "Authorization: Bearer <API_KEY>" https://v6.technopedia.com/tql" --data-urlencode "q=MATCH (s:SOFTWARE) RETURN s.title"`<br>
+  Examples of API GET requests, and MATCH statements which are used to form the query statment are provided throughout this guide.

   You can also use a third-party API client, such as Postman to send API requests as shown in the following image.<br>
   <br>